-Unless you have chosen home education it is a parent or carer's responsibility to make sure that a child or young person attends school regularly.
+Unless you've chosen home education it is a parent or carer's responsibility to make sure that a child or young person attends school regularly.
 Failure to do so could result in a penalty notice or prosecution.

 Where a pupil is at risk of exclusion we work with schools and families to improve behaviour.
 We also support pupils to continue in education if they are permanently excluded from school until we can re-integrate them.

-If you are worried about your child's attendance or behaviour you should first talk things over with the school or your local multi-agency team.
+If you're worried about your child's attendance or behaviour you should talk things over with the school or your local multi-agency team first.